Alan Bush: Persona non grata

 In 1947 Bush became chairman of the Composers' Guild of Great Britain for 1947–48.
 He also produced a full-length textbook, Strict Counterpoint in the Palestrina Style (Joseph Williams, London, 1948).
-On 15 December 1950 the WMA marked Bush's 50th birthday with a special concert of his music at the Conway Hall.
+On 15 December 1950 the WMA marked Bush's 50th birthday with a special concert of his music at the Conway Hall in London.

 Opera ventures

 Since his youthful Last Days of Pompeii, Bush had not attempted to write opera, but he took up the genre in 1946 with a short operetta for children, The Press Gang (or the Escap'd Apprentice), for which Nancy supplied the libretto.
 This was performed by pupils at St Christopher School, Letchworth, on 7 March 1947.
 The following year he began a more ambitious venture, a full-length grand opera recounting the story of Wat Tyler, who led the Peasants' Revolt of 1381.
 Wat Tyler, again to Nancy's libretto, was submitted in 1950 to the Arts Council's Festival of Britain opera competition, and was one of four prizewinners – Bush received £400.
-The opera was not taken up by any of the British opera houses, and was first staged at Leipzig Opera in 1953.
+The opera was not taken up by any of the British opera houses, and was first staged at Leipzig Opera at september 8th in 1953.
 It was well received, retained for the season and ran again in the following year; there was a further performance in Rostock in 1955.
 Wat Tyler did not receive its full British premiere until 19 June 1974, when it was produced at Sadler's Wells; as of 2017, this remains the only professional staging of a Bush opera in Britain.